-1. Possession of a bachelor's degree from an accredited institution, with an undergraduate grade point average of 3.0 on a 4.0 scale.
-(An average of less than 3.0 will be reviewed for conditional admission.)

-- 2. Two completed recommendation forms from current supervisor or professional persons. - 3.
+- 1. Possession of a bachelor's degree from an accredited institution, with an undergraduate grade point average of 3.0 on a 4.0 scale.
+(An average of less than 3.0 will be reviewed for conditional admission.) - 2.
+Two completed recommendation forms from current supervisors or professional persons. - 3.
 Valid Michigan teaching certificate. - 4.
 Prior or concurrent teaching experience. - 5.
 Admission interview with the Coordinator of the Literacy Education Program.

-The 36-semester hour program has three components: 1) the required education foundation core of 4 s.h.; 2) the required reading concentration of 21 s.h. which includes 4 s.h. of supervised practicum; and 3) the required cognates of 11 s.h.
+The 32-semester hour program has two components: 1) the required reading concentration of 21 s.h. which includes 4 s.h. of supervised practicum; and 2) the required cognates of 11 s.h.